justinmklam/personal-blog/content/posts/2025/08/handwired-skeletyl/index.md

 ## Schematic

-The wiring follows a basic row/column matrix, where the diodes are connected along the rows, and the remaining switch legs are wired directly together in columns.
+The wiring followed a basic row/column matrix, where the diodes were connected along the rows, and the remaining switch legs were wired directly together in columns.

-On the MCU, the pins required are:
+On the MCU, the pins required were:
 - Switch matrix, 4 rows x 5 columns = 9 GPIO pins
 - TRS connector (soft serial) = 1 GPIO pin, VCC, GND